-The St. Helena Historical Society’s Heritage Center located at 1255 Oak Avenue displays carefully curated artifacts from St. Helena’s past.
+The St. Helena Historical Society’s Heritage Center, located at 1255 Oak Avenue, displays carefully curated artifacts from St. Helena’s past.

 Their collection area roughly follows the boundaries of the St. Helena School District, which stretches north to Bale Lane and south to the edge of Yountville.
 The area also includes Pope Valley, Deer Park, and Angwin.
 You can even explore St. Helena with the Historical Society’s digital historic walking tour!